ronmichael/knapi/README.md

 Knapi
 =====

-The Knapi API Valet is designed to be a universal REST API toolkit for .NET.
+The Knapi API Valet is designed to be a lightweight universal REST API toolkit for .NET.
-It will get you connected to any REST API in a matter of seconds.
+It will get you connected to any (JSON) REST API in a matter of seconds.

 Features:

-- Trottling
+- Throttling
-- Dynamic JSON deserialization (thanks to Json.Net)
+- Dynamic JSON deserialization

-Quick example using AngelList:
+Quick example using AngelList, which has a 1000 requests her hour limit:

 	Knapi.Service angel = new Knapi.Service("https://api.angel.co/1/");

-	// AngelList limits their API to 1000 requests per hour, so... angel.throttle.callCount = 1000;
+	angel.throttle.callCount = 1000;
 	angel.throttle.seconds = 60 * 60;

-	// Be considerate and let the server know who you are angel.headers.Add("From", "me@myserver.com");

 	dynamic results = angel.Get("jobs");